killermosi/OXC-ModPortal/README.md

 - [ ] Large file uploads
 - [ ] Search in archives content
 - [ ] Markdown and BBCode for comments and descriptions
-- [ ] Moderate comments for own mods (the original version will always be available)
+- [ ] Moderate comments for own mods
 - [ ] Advanced features for administrators

 ## Installation